fwupd/fwupd/README.md

 `# fwupdmgr refresh`

-This will download the latest metadata from LVFS.
+This will download the latest metadata from LVFS, and start serving the cache on `0.0.0.0:27500`.
+Other clients on the same network will make use of this via mDNS/LLMNR.

 `# fwupdmgr get-updates`